27rg5/Explicit-Video-Segment-Classifier-and-Summarizer/README.md

 `root_dir_path` - The root directory of all data

+`experiment_name` - Name of the experiment run, a directory exists of the same name with training logs and model weights

 `get_classified_list` - Optional parameter to get a csv file having video name, predicted label and actual ground truth label

+`eval_dataset_type` - can be one of 'train' or 'val', indicates for which dataset metrics should be computed

+`mlp_fusion` - if set CaptionNet embeddings will be present for late fusion along with other modalities

+`mlp_object_path` - path to the trained sklearn/pytorch mlp object

 To run the demo for the entire pipeline
 ```